vgupta1/DDUS.jl/README.md

 addConstraint(m, x[1] * us[1] + xs[2] * us[2] <= 5, dd_oracle)  #only for this one constraint
 ```

-Most oracles support a simple constructor as above, taking in the data and two parameters, epsilon and alpha.
+Most oracles support a simple constructor as above, taking in the data and two parameters, `epsilon` and `alpha`.
 Some oracles require additional information, such as the support of the uncertainty.
 (When in doubt, check the source file for the interface marked "preferred interface.")

 All oracles assume that the data are given with each example in a row, and each column representing one component of the uncertainty.  **The ordering of the columns is important** and is assumed to correspond to the index of the uncertainties in the optimization model.
 (That is, u[1] is the uncertainty whose data is given by column 1.)
 The parameters epsilon and alpha are described in detail the above paper, and roughly control the probability of infeasibility and the decision maker's tolerance for ambiguity, respectively.
 See also below on tuning these parameters.